The Synthetic Hilbert Additive Group Scheme: Formal Groups and Cartier Duality

 Let us unpack this from a different vantage point.
 Then its algebra of functions $\cO_{\formalgroup}$ is a complete adic algebra, equipped with a comultiplication making it a complete Hopf algebra.
 Taking the continuous $\bZ$-linear dual of this gives rise to a coalgebra

 where $\bZ$ is endowed with the discrete topology.
-Since $\cO_{\formalgroup}$ is moreover equipped with a coalgebra structure, this gives rise to a Hopf algebra structure on $H_{\formalgroup}$.
+This coalgebra will be equivalent to $H$.
+Since $\cO_{\formalgroup}$ is moreover equipped with a coalgebra structure, this gives rise to a Hopf algebra structure on $H_{\formalgroup} \simeq H$.
 We will often refer to this object as the Hopf algebra of \emph{distributions of $\formalgroup$}.

 \begin{theorem} (Cartier duality) There exists an anti-equivalence of categories between the category of formal groups and the category of affine group schemes whose underlying Hopf algebra of functions is smooth as a coalgebra. \end{theorem}